soni780/soni780.github.io/content/project/inverse-spinel/index.md

   - Neutron Diffraction
   - Magnetism
   - Optical Properties
+  - Pigments
 ---

-Conducted comprehensive research on color variation in inverse spinel structures using neutron diffraction, magnetism, and optical studies.
+Understanding color variation with site distribution in inverse spinel structure via neutron diffraction, magnetism, and optical studies.

 <!--more-->

 ## Project Overview

 This research project investigated the relationship between site distribution and color variation in inverse spinel structures.
-Using neutron diffraction, magnetic measurements, and optical studies, we gained insights into the fundamental structure-property relationships that govern these materials.
+Different solid solutions M2-xCoxM'O4 (M = Mg/Zn, and M' = Ti/Sn) with inverse spinel structure were synthesized with the goal of understanding color variation with site distribution, as the chromophore Co2+ in these solid solutions can occupy either the tetrahedral or octahedral sites or both depending on the composition.

+### Research Goals:

+- Establish correlations between cation distribution and optical properties in inverse spinels
+- Develop environmentally friendly and cost-effective blue pigments by reducing the amount of carcinogenic cobalt
+- Create alternatives to commercially available cobalt blue pigments with similar colors but reduced health risks
+- Understand fundamental structure-property relationships in complex oxide materials

 ### Research Methods: